NVIDIA/cumulus-test-drive/guided-tour.md

 ```

  **Important things to observe:**
-- The speed of the bond is the cumulative speed of all member interfaces
+- The speed of the bond is the cumulative speed of all member interfaces.
-- Bond member interface status and bond interface status are displayed in output
+- Bond member interface status and bond interface status are displayed in output.

 ##